 One cool feature Degiro has is that it links your Degiro account only to one bank account.
 This means that if your account details are stolen, your money will stay safe in your account.
 Of course, the attacker might mess up your trades really bad, so you’re still not 100% safe.

-What to do while you wait for your account top up
+What to do while you wait for your account top-up

 Degiro compensates for the fact that you need a few days to add money to your account by letting you trade with a credit line.
 Based on your current portfolio amount, and the risk level of the investments you made, you have a sort of a credit line to use.

 For example, if you invested 10.000 EUR in your portfolio in some US stocks and you have no more cash available in your account, you’ll still have around 3000 EUR available to trade.
 I can’t find however anywhere on their website how that works and where is the money from.
-There’s some interest to be paid if you run on deficit by the end of the month, but I can’t say for sure how is that calculated.
+There’s some interest to be paid if you run on debt by the end of the month, but I can’t say for sure how is that calculated.
 I’ve run a few months with about 2000 EUR used from that credit line and paid at the end of the month some 5 EUR fees.
 In the months I covered that deficit in a few days I didn’t pay any fees though.
 Anyway, I’m still trying to find out what exactly are the rules with these extra funds.

 The Degiro platform